What It's Like to Get Gum Grafting Surgery

 Gum Grafting Surgery

-The procedure involves moving flesh from elsewhere in the mouth (e.g. the roof of the mouth) to the recessed gum to plump it up around the tooth and provide a safer barrier or actually drafting flesh from a cadaver or the patient over the affected area as a sort of cover.
+The procedure involves moving flesh from elsewhere in the mouth (e.g., the roof of the mouth) to the recessed gum to plump it up around the tooth and provide a safer barrier.

 Tunneling and Gum Grafting Surgery

 I got the version of gum grafting surgery known as tunneling, in which a flap is opened in the roof of the mouth, flesh is removed, and that flesh is injected in and pulled around the recessed gum surrounding a tooth.

 They're sort of pulling that transplanted flesh through a sleeve around the edge of your gums just like you'd pull a sweatshirt hood's string through the seam around the hood.

 Tunneling is seen as a slightly more aesthetically favorable version of gum grafting surgery because you won't see a patch of flesh where something has been added on (the color with surface grafting is a bit different).
 That said, it is sometimes hard to predict how much the tunneling will actually counteract recession, so the big perk of surface grafting is that you know what you're getting.